stellar-deprecated/docs/learn/get-started/create-account.md

 </code-example>

-Now that you’ve got an account, you can [start making and receiving payments](transactions.md).
+Now that you’ve got an account, you can [start sending and receiving payments](transactions.md).

 <div class="sequence-navigation">
-  <a class="button button--previous" href="index.html">Back: The Stellar Network</a>
+  <a class="button button--previous" href="index.html">Back: Stellar Network Overview</a>
-  <a class="button button--next" href="transactions.html">Next: Send and Receiving Money</a>
+  <a class="button button--next" href="transactions.html">Next: Send and Receive Money</a>
 </div>

 [^1]: A private key is still used to encrpyt data and sign transactions.
-When you create a `KeyPair` object using a seed, the private key immediately generated and stored internally.
+When you create a `KeyPair` object using a seed, the private key is immediately generated and stored internally.

 [^2]: Other features of Stellar, like [trust lines](../concepts/assets.md#trustlines), require higher minimum balances.

-[^3]: CoinMarketCap maintains a list of exchanges that sell lumens at: http://coinmarketcap.com/currencies/stellar/#markets
+[^3]: CoinMarketCap maintains a list of exchanges that sell lumens at http://coinmarketcap.com/currencies/stellar/#markets